marabesi/marabesi.com/_posts/2021-01-29-mapping-ir-emitter-k005-receiver-ky-022-to-raspberry.md

 ## Miss leading configuration

-A few tutorials related to the pi, will have an extra step reagarding configuring the ir devices.
-The extra step says that it is required to update the file `modules` under the directory `etc`. **For this post and the setup I am using this step is not require, there is no need to add any entry in the file located at `/et/modules`.**
+A few tutorials related to the pi, will have an extra step regarding configuring the ir devices.
+The extra step says that it is required to update the file `modules` under the directory `etc`. **For this post and the setup I am using this step is not require, there is no need to add an entry in the file located at `/et/modules`.**

 ## References